 The investor doesn’t know where they stand financially.

 Easy credit days are over and nearly 3 out of 4 investors are shocked to find out that they no longer qualify for a loan on an investment property.
 They thought that since they had awesome credit and few thousand dollars under the mattress, they could play Donald Trump.
 They spend all day looking at investments they can’t have.
 Driving around in the heat without an approval letter is a massive waste of your time.
 Paying cash?
 Prove it.
-Listing agents will throw your offer in the garbage if it is not attached to proof of funds or an approval letter.
+Listing agents will not even look at your offer unless proof of funds are attached.

 The investor thinks his approval letter enables him to purchase anything.

 Many investors don’t know that some banks won’t look at an offer unless they are approved by the bank that owns the house.
 An investor could have a billion dollar line of credit from Bank of America and Wells Fargo won’t even look at the offer.
 Every week, some investor storms off after learning this little bitty tiny fact.
 Listing agents also track which lenders really suck.
 I won’t name them here but pay attention to what your buyer’s agent says.